Optimal anytime regret with two experts: Upper bound

 \paragraph{Case 1: A best expert at time $t-1$ remains a best expert at time $t$.} In this case, $\DeltaR(t) = (g_t - g_{t-1}) p(t, g_{t-1})$, so it suffices to check that

 Rearranging, the above inequality is equivalent to

 If $g_{t-1}$ is fixed then notice that the LHS of the above expression is concave in $g_t$.
 To see this, \Lemma{rtg_increasing_concave} implies that $R(t,g_t)$ is concave in $g_t$, the second term is constant in $g_t$, and the last term is linear in $g_t$.
 Hence, it suffices to verify the inequality when $g_t = g_{t-1} \pm 1$ (\Fact{concave_ineq_check}).
-Indeed, if $|g_t - g_{t-1}| = 1$ then
+Indeed, if $|g_t - g_{t-1}| = 1$ then, as in \Equation{discrete_first_deriv}

 where the second equality used the definition of $p$.